CONTACT THE MAIN UH ENERGY OFFICE

 Before joining the University of Houston, Dr. Kostarelos was on the faculty at The University of Cyprus where he and his colleagues have founded the NIREAS International Water Research Center, which included his Subsurface Research Laboratory and resulted in an award of 2.5M Euros.
 His research interests in the area of flow in porous media and fracture flow include EOR technologies, PITT, among others.
 His work has also involved development of an NIR-based, optical fiber chemical sensor that could be used in the subsurface environment.
 See the RESEARCH tab for a listing of current research projects.

-Research Administrator, Subsea Systems Institute
+Program Director, Subsea Systems Institute

 Stephanie is pursuing dual master’s degrees in Social Work and Public Policy focusing on environmental justice policy, with an expected graduation date of December 2020.